 In early 2019, the new draft of the UK Corporate Governance Code stated that boards must monitor and assess culture.
-They must be satisfied that behaviour throughout the organisation is in line with company values.
+They must be satisfied that behavior throughout the organization is in line with company values.

 So far, so sensible.
-Surely boards everywhere should take a much more active position on recognising the crucial role culture plays in the organisation, rather than leaving this to the CEO and executive?
+Surely boards everywhere should take a much more active position on recognizing the crucial role culture plays in the organization, rather than leaving this to the CEO and executive?

 Because culture is not directly measurable, boards now must find ways of assessing it and satisfying themselves that people are behaving in the way expected of them.

 “Boards are spending more time on the governance of culture.
-It is no longer the sole purview of the CEO to set the tone within an organisation.
-Culture is being viewed more holistically by boards in terms of its many elements, how they drive behaviours and define norms within an organisation.”
+It is no longer the sole purview of the CEO to set the tone within an organization.
+Culture is being viewed more holistically by boards in terms of its many elements, how they drive behaviors and define norms within an organization.”

 ESG and AI

-This shift links to the changing nature of ‘culture’ itself within an organisation, which now includes such areas as Environmental, Social and Governance (ESG) and the rapid development of Artificial Intelligence (AI).
+This shift links to the changing nature of ‘culture’ itself within an organization, which now includes such areas as Environmental, Social and Governance (ESG) and the rapid development of Artificial Intelligence (AI).
 ESG is a set of standards for a company’s operations that socially conscious investors use to screen potential investments.
 Environmental criteria consider how a company performs against what might be called its green agenda.
-Social criteria examine how it manages relationships with employees, suppliers, customers and communities.
-Governance deals with leadership, executive pay, audits, internal controls and shareholder rights.
+Social criteria examine how it manages relationships with employees, suppliers, customers, and communities.
+Governance deals with leadership, executive pay, audits, internal controls, and shareholder rights.